golanlevin/DrawingWithMachines/machines/hp_draftmaster/README.md

 * [Prepping SVGs for Plotting with vpype](https://github.com/golanlevin/DrawingWithMachines/blob/main/generating_svg/vpype_svg_prep/README.md)
 * [Convert SVG to HPGL with vpype](https://github.com/golanlevin/DrawingWithMachines/tree/main/machines/hp7475a#4-convert-svg-to-hpgl-with-vpype)

-Thus you are already familiar with *vpype* commands such as:
+Thus you are already familiar with *vpype* commands for the HP7475A, such as:

 ```
 $ vpype read input.svg reloop linemerge linesort --page-size letter write --device hp7475a output.hpgl
 ```

-The flag `--device hp7475a` in this formula demonstrates that Antoine Beyeler has helpfully made a [config file for the HP7475A](https://github.com/abey79/vpype/blob/master/vpype/vpype_config.toml), and a few other widely available HPGL devices.
+The flag `--device hp7475a` in this formula demonstrates that the author of *vpype*, Antoine Beyeler has helpfully made a [config file for the HP7475A](https://github.com/abey79/vpype/blob/master/vpype/vpype_config.toml), and a few other widely available HPGL devices.
 This config file massages the HPGL for the dimensions and coordinate systems of those plotters.
 Alas, there is no readymade config file for the DraftMaster, so we will have to follow [Beyeler's instructions](https://vpype.readthedocs.io/en/latest/cookbook.html#faq-custom-config-file) to make our own.

 Below is a *vpype* config file for the DraftMaster II (HP7596A), for plotting 36×24" or 24×36" artworks on a 24" roll of paper.
 As you can see, it defines a `device.hp7596a` plotter, as well as a new paper size called `archdh` (for Architecture-D Horizontal).

-In order to install the configuration, create a file called `~/.vpype.toml` (e.g. with `nano ~/.vpype.toml`), paste in the .toml data below, and save the file. *vpype* automatically seeks this file whenever it runs.
-Note that this is a "dot file" which is ordinarily hidden, but becomes visible with `ls -l -a`.
+In order to install the configuration [on your Mac], create a file called `~/.vpype.toml` (e.g. with `nano ~/.vpype.toml`), paste in the `.toml` data below, and save the file. *vpype* automatically seeks this file whenever it runs.
+Note that this is a "[dot file](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory)" which is ordinarily hidden, but is listable with the command `ls -l -a`.

 ```toml